 - Independence, Inc. Accessible Housing Program

-This grant program assists renters with low to moderate incomes living in the City of Lawrence, Kansas make needed accessibility modifications in their housing.
+This grant program assists people with disabilities with low to moderate incomes living in the City of Lawrence, Kansas with needed accessibility modifications in their homes.
 Information and technical assistance is also provided to others planning accessibility improvements in their home or business.